google/openhtf/docs/event_sequence.md

 1. `test_start` is run in a new thread
 1. All plugs for the test are instantiated
 1. Each phase node is run
+    1. If the node is a subtest, each node is run until a FAIL_SUBTEST is returned by a phase.
     1. If the node is a branch, each node is run if the condition is met
     1. If the node is a sequence, each node is run
     1. If the node is a group, each of the groups sequences is run